software-mansion-labs/webgpu-workshop/src/lessons/2_Paint/README.md

 ### Filling gaps

-Task: You can see that current brush driaving a circles instead of lines.
+Task: You can see that the current brush implementation draws a series of circles instead of lines.
 Implement a line drawing algorithm.
 You can base your algorithm on [linear interpolation](https://en.wikipedia.org/wiki/Linear_interpolation).
-Do it in compute shader.
+Do it in the compute shader.

 Result:
 <video src="https://github.com/user-attachments/assets/7d9cfa2c-5ecc-4786-9e17-8a5af541504d" height="400" controls></video>

 3.1 Pass to the compute shader the last position of the cursor too.
 It require a few steps.
-Youn need to add a new uniform.
-Create a JS buffor for data, bind them with compute pipeline and send dat thada to GPU.
-First let's update a uniform layout.
+You need to create a new uniform.
+Create a JS buffer to hold the data, bind it with the compute pipeline and send that data to the GPU.
+First let's update our uniform layout.
 📁 `paint.web.ts`
 ```diff
 const bindGroupLayout = device.createBindGroupLayout({